JohnCselcuk/Covid-Warriors/README.md

 Once cleaned, we exported the DataFrame to a csv file to get ready for some exploritory analysis.

 ### Exploritory Analysis
-We plan to use matplotlib and numpy to begin visualizing how we might begin to use the dataset to answer possible questions:
+We plan to use matplotlib to begin visualizing how we might begin to use the dataset to answer possible questions:
 * How do demographic factors impact the sevarity of COVID illness?
 * Can we predict the rate of hospitalizations and deaths using machine learning based on those facotrs?

+Furthermore, once we have a good understanding of the questions machine learning can help us with, we'll use Tableau to put together a visualization dashboard with our results.